roadrunner-server/docs/grpc/grpc.md

   # This option is required
   listen: "tcp://127.0.0.1:9001"

   # Proto file to use, multiply files supported [SINCE 2.6].
-As of [2023.1.4], wildcards are allowed in the proto field and after [2025.1.9] glob patterns are supported.
+As of [2023.1.4], wildcards are allowed in the proto field and in version [>=2025.1.9] glob patterns are supported.
   #
   # This option is required
   proto: